kennylomax/TutorialsAsCode/journeys/TutorialAsCode_4.1_WiringUpKymaWithYourDeployedSpartacus/README.md

 ## Prerequisites

 * You set up a (free) BTP trial account @[SAP&#39;s BTP (Business Technology Platform) Cockpit](https://account.hanatrial.ondemand.com)
+* Create a subaccount and add the **Kyma runtime  Service Plan** to its list of **Entitlements**
-* you enable Kyma in your BTP trial account
+* Enable Kyma runtime in your subaccount
-* you can access your Kyma dashboard via your BTP trial account.
+* access your Kyma dashboard from your BTP subaccount.

 # Journey